A potential oil price game-changer will arrive as a belated holiday "gift" to the market this year -- IMO 2020.

 The International Maritime Organization (IMO) has decreed vessels must no longer use fuels that regularly now include 5,000 to 35,000 parts per million of sulfur.
-That change takes place globally on Jan.
-1, 2020, but the preparation for a lower-sulfur bunkering fuel is already underway.
+That change took place globally on Jan.
+1, 2020, but the preparations for a lower-sulfur bunkering fuel were already underway.

 Here's a blog post with the basics on IMO.